IgorSteps/easypark/README.md

 ## Testing

-To regenerate mocks for unit tests, run `make mocks`.
+- To regenerate mocks for unit tests, run `make mocks`.

-To run unit tests, run `make unit`.
+- To run unit tests, run `make unit`.
+  - To see unit test coverage, run `make coverage-report`.
+This will output a `unit-test-coverage.out` report that can be viewed in the browser using `make coverage-interactive`.

-To run functional tests, run `make functional`.
+- To run functional tests, run `make functional`.

 ## Useful things

+### CI pipeline (GitHub Actions)

+For every commit you make to your PRs, a GitHub [actions workflow](.github/workflows/go.yml) will get triggered that automatically runs tasks such as:

+- Building and running the app.
+- Unit and functionally testing the app.
+- Testing unit test coverage is above 70%.

+If any of the steps fail, the checks will fail and you will not be able to merge your PR unti you fix the issue.

+### Config Management

+Config values are specified in [here](./config.yaml).
+If edit it to include new key-value pairs, you must mirror that as respective struct fields in [here](/internal/drivers/config/config.go).
+Note that the keys in the yaml must match struct field names.

 ### Cleaning database tables